 When frozen it may be put in small boxes about three inches long by two inches wide, or it may be wrapped in waxed paper and kept ready for sale in an ice cave (freezer).
 The office of the gelatine is to solidify the compound and assist its "keeping" qualities.

-Frozen hokey pokey was sold for a penny from pushcarts with an ice cave (freezer compartment), and the customers either licked it from a shallow glass known as a "penny lick" (as shown) or it was received in a small folded-paper box or hand-wrapped in a piece of waxed paper.
+Frozen hokey pokey was sold for a penny from pushcarts with an ice cave (freezer compartment), and the customers either licked it from a shallow glass known as a "penny lick" or it was received in a small folded-paper box or hand-wrapped in a piece of waxed paper.

-When customers finished eating their ice cream from the glass penny lick, the "penny lickers" were returned to the vendor who simply gave them a brisk wipe with his ever present rag before refilling them for his next customers.
+When customers finished eating their ice cream from the glass penny lick, the so-called "penny lickers" were returned to the vendor who simply gave them a brisk wipe with his ever present rag before refilling them for his next customers.

 The welcomed invention of the edible ice cream cone around 1900, helped to make sales of frozen ices much more hygienic.